handav/twitter-bots/README.md

 11. Make a Bot That Retrieves Tweets from Google Spreadsheets with Tabletop.js - In this lesson, we’ll learn how to retrieve and tweet data from Google Spreadsheets.

-12. Make A Silly Movie Noun Bot - Using Natural.js and the New York Times Developer API, we’ll create a silly bot that collects all the nouns in a movie review.

-13. Make a Twitter Audio Bot That Composes a Song Based on a Tweet - In the final bot lesson, we'll compose a ditty based on a tweet, save it as an audio file, and post it to Twitter.
+12. Make a Twitter Audio Bot That Composes a Song Based on a Tweet - In the final bot lesson, we'll compose a ditty based on a tweet, save it as an audio file, and post it to Twitter.
 Because Twitter only supports uploading audio in video form, we'll learn how to create a video from the MIDI file and post it to Twitter.

-14. Host Your Bot using Heroku - We’ll learn how to host our bot using Heroku.
+13. Host Your Bot using Heroku - We’ll learn how to host our bot using Heroku.

-15. Host Your Bot using Amazon - We’ll learn how to host our bot using Amazon.
+14. Host Your Bot using Amazon - We’ll learn how to host our bot using Amazon.

 ## Additional Resources: